spectrum-health-systems/myavatool-web-service/doc/man/manual.md

 </h6>

-### DO NOT USE MAWS IN YOUR PRODUCTION ENVIRONMENT
-The current version of MAWS is v0.8.x.

-I'm working on getting MAWS v1.0 out the door, so for now this sourcecode in very beta, so DO NOT use this version.
-It's only here becuase I'm trying to keep the GitHub repository history clean.

-If you are looking for something to use right now, check out the [Avatool Web Service](https://github.com/spectrum-health-systems/Avatool-Web-Service), which is the the precursor to MAWS.

 # THE MYAVATOOL WEB SERVICE (MAWS)
 [Netsmart's myAvatar™](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar) is a behavioral health EHR that offers a recovery-focused suite of solutions that leverage real-time analytics and clinical decision support to drive value-based care.